digivet-consortium/movenetapp/README.md

 # movenetapp

-The movenet app provides a graphical user interface to the \[movenet package\] (<https://digivet-consortium.github.io/movenet/>), in the form of a Shiny app.
+The movenet app provides a graphical user interface to the [movenet package](https://digivet-consortium.github.io/movenet/), in the form of a Shiny app.

 The goal of movenet and the movenet app is to simplify the effective use of livestock movement data in veterinary public health.
 It facilitates